Who's who at Pusey House

 Master of the Music

-Equally at home in the choir stalls, Matthew is currently Master of the Music at Pusey House, Oxford, conducting one of the University’s premier mixed-voice chamber choirs.
-He is an alumnus of the Choir of The Queen’s College, Oxford, and has sung with many of the finest Anglican/Episcopal choirs in Oxford and Washington D.C.
+Equally at home in the choir stalls, Matthew currently sings with the Choir of The Queen’s College, Oxford, and as a Deputy Lay Clerk in the Choirs of Men & Boys, and Men & Girls at Washington National Cathedral.
+He also serves as Master of the Music at Pusey House, Oxford, conducting one of the University’s premier mixed-voice chamber choirs.
 Matthew earned his B.A. magna cum laude with High Honours in Music from America’s second-oldest university, the College of William & Mary (1693), where he is the founding Music Director Emeritus of the William & Mary Schola Cantorum.
 Matthew also holds an M.Phil in Musicology from the University of Oxford, where he is currently a doctoral candidate in Music.

 Secretary of the Friends

 Ann Chippindale was born in Accrington, Lancashire.
 She moved south to read Chemistry at New College Oxford remaining there until 1998, first as a doctoral student and then Research Fellow.
 Her research interests lie in solid-state inorganic chemistry and crystallography.
 Ann is Secretary to the Friends of Pusey House and a Vice President of the Society for the Maintenance of the Faith.
 When not addressing envelopes and washing up at Pusey, she is tutor in Inorganic Chemistry at Worcester and Pembroke Colleges in Oxford and Reader in Solid-State Chemistry at the University of Reading.